 Compensation for a Back Injury

-General damages are also called noneconomic damages and can compensate a back injury victim for things like emotional trauma, disfigurement, disability, and the loss of enjoyment of life that comes from a back injury.
-In California, there is currently no cap on general damages for a back injury caused by an accident unless it occurred as part of a medical malpractice case.
+General damages are also called noneconomic damages and can compensate a back injury victim for things like emotional trauma, disfigurement, disability, and the loss of enjoyment of life from a back injury.
+California has no cap on general damages for a back injury caused by an accident unless it occurred as part of a medical malpractice case.

 Talk to Our Office Now

-If you or a loved one has suffered a back injury in an accident in California, it is critical that you speak with an experienced California personal injury attorney as soon as possible.
-Call the office or contact us today at Deldar Legal to schedule a free consultation of your claims with an expert in back injuries now.
+Suppose you or a loved one has suffered a back injury in an accident in California.
+In that case, you’ll need to speak with an experienced California personal injury attorney immediately.
+You can call the office or contact us today at Deldar Legal to schedule a free consultation of your claims with an expert in back injuries.